-Morton neuroma is an inflammation and scarring of a nerve in the foot that goes to the toes.
-Surgical treatment involves removing the area of inflammation and the nerve.
+Morton neuromais swelling and scarring of a nerve in the foot that goes to the toes.
+Surgery removes the area of swelling and the nerve.

 Local or general anesthesia will be used.
 Local anesthesia will numb the area.
 With general anesthesia, you will be asleep.